 koya-san

-If you want to get an understanding of Japan’s Buddhist culture and religion and explore a landscape that’s truly otherworldly, then you’ll definitely want to visit Koya-san.
+If you want to get an understanding of Japan’s Buddhist culture and religion and explore a landscape that’s truly otherworldly, you’ll definitely want to visit Koya-san.

 This sacred monastic complex is located on a beautiful forested mountain outside Osaka and, circled by eight dramatic peaks, it’s seriously picturesque.

-There are over a hundred temples here, as well as shrines and pagodas, and it’s considered one of the most sacred places in the country.
+There are over 100 temples here, as well as shrines and pagodas, and it’s considered one of the most sacred places in the country.
 The top temple, Kongobu-ji, boasts historic ceremonial halls, traditional buildings, and a serene rock garden, and Konpon Daito is also a must-visit thanks to its gorgeous pagoda.

 While most tourists come up for the day from Osaka, many temples offer overnight stays, where you get the chance to spend the night in this spiritual setting, enjoy vegetarian Buddhist cuisine, and rise early to do a morning meditation with the resident monks.
 If you’re looking for a unique experience you’ll remember forever, this might be it!